-My words were even cast in metal when I wrote the successful proposal for an historical marker for my small village.
+My words were cast in metal when I wrote the successful proposal for an historical marker for my small village.
 Still the muse was calling me to do bigger things.
 (Frankly, I was being harassed.)

 I also enjoy quilting and embroidery with a machine because it has a computer in it and I can watch it make really neat designs.
 Besides writing, I use my computer to dig up old ancestors, well, it's called genealogy.
-I putter with pottery, no computer necessary, when the mood suits me.